mishbah/Diving-into-ES2015/README.md

 # Lesson 2.2 - How to use modules

-In the last lesson we ran through all the different ways to import and export modules.
-But how and why do we put this to use?
+In the last lesson we ran through the different ways to import and export modules, so how do we put this to use?
 Because JavaScript has never had a built in module system, we tend to see a lot of code out in the wild that is just a whole bunch of unrelated code thrown together into a huge file.